tibbe/talks/stanford-2011/performance.md

 * However, we want persistent maps, not mutable hash tables.

-# Milan Straka's idea: Patricia tries as sparse arrays
+# Main idea: IntMap as a sparse array

 * We can use hashing without using hash tables!

-* An `Data.IntMap` trie implements a persistent, sparse array and is much faster than `Data.Map`.
+* `Data.IntMap` is much faster than `Map` but only works with `Int` keys.
+It's implemented using radix trees (aka Patricia tries).

+* An `IntMap` can be used as a persistent, sparse array.

 * Use hashing to derive an `Int` from an arbitrary key.